 Residents are understandably worried about the high energy prices and bills.
 If you are worried about the rising cost, we have put together some information to help you in finding financial support, debt advice and practical tips for saving energy in the home.

 Please be aware that many of the payments are issued by central government and not ourselves.
 Further information can be found on the Help for Households website.

 Winter Fuel Payment

-Struggling to pay
+Struggling to pay your bill

 If you are finding it difficult to pay your energy bills or falling behind with payments, it is important you contact your energy supplier as soon as possible.
 There are rules from regulator Ofgem that mean your supplier must help you.
 This will normally be by agreeing a payment plan that you can afford.

 There are a range of options suppliers could offer if you are struggling, including:

 - payment breaks (only suitable for those with a temporary drop in income)